akukulanski/kybonet/readme.md

-# Kybonet - keyboard over network (with encryption!)
+# Kybonet - software KVM switch with encryption!

 ### Description

+Share your keyboard and mouse connected to a computer over the network!

-This tool allows to share a keyboard connected to a computer with many clients (one at a time) over the network.
+This tool allows to share your input devices with many computers in the same network (one at a time).
 You can switch from one computer to the next one with a configurable hotkey (by default *F7*).

 *How does it work?*

-The host computer (the one with the keyboard) runs the server, and every computer where you want to use that keyboard run the client.
+The host computer (the one with the keyboard/mouse) runs the server, and every computer where you want to use that keyboard run the client.

 To keep things easy, there is no point-to-point connection here, but a zmq